SkafteNicki/dtu_mlops/s10_extra/kubernetes.md

 ![Logo](../figures/icons/kubernetes.png){ align=right width="130"}

+!!! danger
+    Module is still under development

 # Kubernetes

 Kubernetes, also known as K8s, is an open-source platform designed to automate the deployment, scaling, and operation of application containers across clusters of hosts.
 It provides the framework to run distributed systems resiliently, handling scaling and failover for your applications, providing deployment patterns, and more.

 ## What is Kubernetes?